scds/intro-jekyll/lessons/lesson1.md

 <!-- Putting a {: .no_toc} above a header removes it from the table of contents -->

 {: .no_toc}
-# Lesson 1 - Lesson Name
+# Lesson 1 - Getting Started

 A small description about the lesson.